farzmehr/ELK-Stack/README.md

 - Installing the docker engine to run containers (`docker.io`) using apt, by first updating the apt cache, then forcing to use apt-get instead of aptitude, and also checking whether the `docker.io` is already installed.
 - Installing python package manager (`pyhton3-pip`) using apt, by forcing to use apt-get instead of aptitude, and also checking whether the `pyhton3-pip` is already installed.
-- Installing Python client for docker (docker module) using `pip`.
+- Installing Python client for Docker (Docker module) using `pip`.
 This is required by ansible to manage containers.
-- Downloading and launching the version 761 of ELK container developed by sebp (sebp/elk:761) using docker-container.
+- Downloading and launching the version 761 of ELK container developed by sebp (sebp/elk:761) using Docker container.
 - Setting the ELK container to start on every boot.
 - mapping the port 5601 on the host to the port 5601 on the container for Kibana.
 - mapping the port 5044 on the host to the port 5044 on the container for Logstash Beats.